-Martial eagle is one of the largest eagles in the world.
-Its name evokes fearless, mighty and even dangerous creature.
-However for every Mr Hyde, there is a Dr Jekyll – what is martial eagle’s true nature?
+The martial eagle is one of the largest eagles in the world.
+Its name evokes a fearless, mighty and even dangerous creature.
+However, for every Mr Hyde, there is a Dr Jekyll – what is martial eagle’s true nature?

 - Class: Aves